 The employee takes further sick leave on 30 May owing to the same illness.
-Wages are paid for this period only for the qualifying period under Health Insurance Act, meaning the day of onset of illness on 30 May where this was a working day for the employee.
+Wages are paid for this period only for the qualifying period under the Sickness Insurance Act, meaning the day of onset of illness on 30 May if this was a working day for the employee.